atombaby/pipeline-dev/README.md

 Ideally it would be run somewhere central, but would look for the various data files in the directories specified, assuming it had the permissions for them.
-That way you could run the same analysis on files in aritrary directories assuming the user who ran the script had permissions for all of them.
+That way you could run the same analysis on files in arbitrary directories assuming the user who ran the script had permissions for all of them.
 When things were made via Hutchbase, this is less of an issue, but all incoming data from elsewhere or any older data set would need to be run through a pipeline such as this.
 ALSO, if we ever wanted to keep using legacy